valvhammer/valvhammer/README.md

 - ⚡ Fun fact: ...
 -->

+- like ducks
+- hate c++ but still use it
-- trying to figure out C#, C/C++, and OpenGL
+- trying to figure out opengl

-- professional "running X11 apps on windows" champion
-- how to reach me: hmar_ on discord
+gato (insert img)